Will there be a long-term effect of COVID-19 on selling your HVAC business this year?

 Buyers are plentiful because money is cheap.
 The Small Business Administration (SBA) is offering to pay the first 6 months of principal and interest for new loans issued before September 27th.
 While not as publicized as the Paycheck Protection Program (PPP) or Economic Injury Disaster Loan (EIDL), it’s the most generous business loan terms the SBA has ever offered.

 So does COVID-19 hinder the opportunity to sell your business this year?
+What’s the impact of COVID-19 on selling your HVAC business this year?

 “Not from my perspective,” Lange answers.
 “I think we will look back and see that the pandemic helped the selling of businesses due to government subsidies.”
 He suggests starting by getting a complimentary professional opinion on value.